 The lab exam will be a "bell ringer" style exam.
 There will be several stations, each containing brain sections with 3-4 numbered pins.
-Your job will be to identify the brain structures occupied by the pin and specify their main functions.
-You will have a certain number of minutes for each tray, and then you will proceed to the next tray (as the bell rings).
+Your task will be to identify the brain structures occupied by the pin and specify their main functions.
+You will have a set amount of time for each tray, and then you will proceed to the next tray when the bell rings.
 It is not as difficult as it might sound-you will be given ample opportunity to study and prepare for the exam, and there are not as many structures as there are pins because, in many cases, the same structure appears in different brain slices.